Pooja675/devTinder1/src/homework.md

 - Listen to port 5555
 - Write request handlers for /test, /hello
 - Install nodemon and update scripts inside package.json
+- what are the dependencies
+- What is the use of -g while npm install
+- Difference between caret and tidle

+- Initialize git
+- .gitignore
+- Create a remote repo on github
+- Push all code to remote origin